zy-yao/Biography/content/post/2020-2-one-paper-received-in-dasfaa-2020/index.md

   focal_point: Smart
   preview_only: false
 ---
+Our paper, *A Big-data-driven Airport Resource Management Engine and Application Tools*, is accepted in DASFAA 2020.
 This is a Demo paper.
-In this demo, we showcase our research in big data analytics for resource management.
+In this paper, we showcase our research in big data analytics for resource management.

 Please click [HERE](https://www.zhongyu.site/publication/bigarm_dasfaa_2020/ "A Big-data-driven Airport Resource Management Engine and Application Tools.") for more details.